 February 10, 1993: Apple launches the Macintosh Color Classic, the company’s first compact Mac with a color screen.

 As the first all-in-one Mac with an integrated color display, and the last U.S. Mac to offer the compact form factor, this model represents a landmark in the evolution of the Macintosh.
 A Color Classic unit also happens to become the 10 millionth Macintosh that Apple shipped.

 The Macintosh Color Classic arrived nearly a decade after Apple launched the Mac in 1984.
-From today’s perspective, it seems amazing that the Mac Color Classic wowed us in this department.
+From today’s perspective, it seems amazing that the Mac Color Classic wowed us in th visuals department.
 But it did.

 The computer’s 10-inch Sony Trinitron color display measured a whole inch larger than the screens that previous compact Macs relied upon.
-Meanwhile, its 256 colors (upgradeable to thousands with the “Mystic” 68040 upgrade) looked astonishingly sharp on the 512×384-pixel monitor (again, upgradeable to 640×480).
+Meanwhile, its 256 colors (upgradeable to thousands with the “Mystic” 68040 upgrade) looked astonishingly sharp on the 512×384-pixel monitor (upgradeable to 640×480).

 Both of these upgrades reveal something cool about the Color Classic: It was one of the most modified and modifiable Macs in history.
 While early Macs sealed off their users from upgrading them (a strategy that certainly sounds familiar to modern Apple users), the Color Classic could be easily modified.

 This allowed for upgrades like swapping out the 10MB of RAM and 32-bit 68030 CPU to extend the machine’s life.
 Adding to this user-friendly aspect of the Color Classic was the fact that it allowed for Apple IIe emulation, courtesy of a PDS card.

 “In many ways, the Color Classic is the compact Mac everyone’s been waiting for since, well, since 1984,” said MacUser magazine in April 1993.